forcedotcom/WorkDotCom-Partners/README.md

 - Open "Command Center" app to view default dashboard
 - Check Setup guide to configure Command Center
 - Note extra permissionsets in force-app/main/default/permissionsets
-- Those will also be assigned to user
-- Most of those are the same permission from setup guide so you can skip those steps and get right into configuration -- Do not use these in an active org with real user data without reviewing all the permissions
+  - Most of those are the same permission from setup guide so you can skip those steps and get right into configuration
+  - Let us know if any permission is missing
+  - Do not use these in an active org with real user data without reviewing all the permissions

 # Test Data Scripts